Open-ET/openet-ssebop/README.rst

 .. image:: docs/Tcorr_table.PNG

-The Tcorr value is read from precomputed Earth Engine feature collections based on the Landsat scene ID (from the system:index property).
-If the target Landsat scene ID is not found in the feature collection, a median monthly value for the WRS2 path/row is used.
+The Tcorr value is read from precomputed Earth Engine feature/image collections based on the Landsat scene ID (from the system:index property).
+If the target Landsat scene ID is not found in the Tcorr collection, a median monthly value for the WRS2 path/row is used.
 If median monthly values have not been computed for the target path/row, a default value of 0.978 will be used.

 The Tcorr is a function of the maximum air temperature dataset, so separate Tcorr collections have been generated for each of the following air temperature datasets: CIMIS, DAYMET, GRIDMET, TopoWX.
 The data source of the Tcorr collection needs to match the data source of the air temperature.